BenNorsk/bennorsk/README.md

 ### Hey everyone!
 This is my Github profile, where I host various personal projects.
+## Fiorella Code
-It is certainly worth checking out Fiorella Code, my own esoteric programming language (yes, created for my girlfirend Fiorella).
+It is certainly worth checking out Fiorella Code, my own esoteric programming language, created for my girlfirend Fiorella.
+Saying it is a brainfuck sister is sort of an understatement, it is pretty much brainfuck
+## Crypto Society St. Gallen
 Also, while the code is not published, you may be interested in the [website of the Crypto Society St. Gallen](https://cryptosocietystgallen.club/), which I've created as a python flask application.